rfjakob/the-fuse-wire-protocol/README.md

 This document tries to summarize and structure what I have learned about the
-FUSE protocol and Linux kernel internals during the development of [gocryptfs](https://nuetzlich.net/gocryptfs/).
+FUSE (Filesystem in Userspace) protocol and Linux kernel internals during the development of [gocryptfs](https://nuetzlich.net/gocryptfs/).

 The Markdown source code of this document is available at
 <https://github.com/rfjakob/the-fuse-wire-protocol> - pull requests welcome!

+The rendered HTML should always be available at <https://nuetzlich.net/the-fuse-wire-protocol/>.

 Linux Filesystem Stack
 ----------------------